Frydan/Terraform-dev-env/README.md

 >$ git push origin master

-Now while pushing new code to CodeCommit repository with Your AWS Git credentials created pipeline should update existing EC2 web server instances with new files from **html** directory.
+Now while pushing new code to CodeCommit repository with Your AWS Git credentials created pipeline should update existing EC2 web server instances with new files from **html** directory. <br />
+Also for testing purposes I've added responding EC2 instance's ID so You could check which instance is responding / whether Elastic Load Balancer is working. <br />
+Update takes about 2 minutes per instance to display new content after push command so be patient :) <br />
 <br />
 <br />